 Other needs of the department include the maintenance of the computer system and compatibility with the county and state systems.
-The Police Department's server was replaced in 2014 and is on a break and fix plan with a local I.T. company.
+The Police Department / Town Hall server was replaced in 2017 during the town-wide IT infrastructure update.
 The police vehicles will be equipped with laptops or mobile data terminals in the near future.